gregory-ledenev/Vert.x-EasyRouting/README.md

 - `@DELETE(path)` - For HTTP DELETE requests
 - `@PATCH(path)` - For HTTP PATCH requests

+Handler methods can return:
-If the code in handler methods is synchronous — obtain results and return them.
-Otherwise - prepare and return `Future`s to allow retrieving asynchronous results.
+- Usual Java objects or primitives if the code in handler methods is synchronous.
+- `Future` to allow retrieving asynchronous results.
+- `Result` instance if you need more control and want to provide status code and headers.
+- `URI` if you want to forward a request to a different node/microservice.
+You can use `Result.forwardToNode()` utility method to compose such a URI.

 Use `@Blocking` annotation to mark methods that should be executed as blocking operations.

 ### Annotating Methods